Epson refillable ink cartridges (most popular) - How to refill

 7) If your refilled cartridge looks like above...well done.
 This is a perfectly filled Epson cartridge.
 You can fast-forward to Step #9.

 But ... if it looks more like the next picture, the air balance channel (under the air hole) is completely full and must be emptied.
 That part of cartridge should be empty or almost empty for reliable operation.
-If used the way it is, the cartridge would leak and/or not print.
+If used the way it is, the cartridge may leak and/or not print properly until the 'excess' ink leaks out.

-8) To remove any excess ink - from the air channel, use an empty syringe with a tapered (not screw on) tip - to suck the ink back into the main cartridge reservoir.
-Simply push the syringe tip inside the ink hole (tight)...
+8) To remove excess ink - from the air channel, use an empty syringe with a tapered (not screw on) tip - to suck the excess back into the main cartridge reservoir.
+Simply push the tip of a collapsed syringe inside the ink hole (tight)...

 ... then slowly pull on the plunger - to move the ink across.
 When the air channel is almost empty (as below), carefully disconnect the syringe and empty any ink back in the bottle.